tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 ***NA DPC S1** - 1st, **ONE Esports Singapore Major** - 2nd, **NA DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 2nd*

-If you haven't watched Dota in a while you may recall that EG were notorious for always getting third place at events.
+You may recall that EG were once notorious for always getting third place at events.
 Times have changed, though.
 That was a completely different roster, different meta, different era.

 They've since moved up a digit.